 The Embassy is located at 42 Elgin Road in Ballsbridge, Dublin 4.
 Entrance to the Consular Section is through the main building entrance at the intersection to Elgin and Pembroke Roads.

-If you are traveling from the city center by Dublin bus you may take the number 4, 7, 8, 18, or 120 and exit at the first stop after the Ballsbridge Inn Hotel (formerly Jury’s hotel & D4) in Ballsbridge.
+If you are traveling from the city center by Dublin bus you may take the number 4, 7, 8, 18, or 120 and exit at the first stop after the Ballsbridge Hotel in Ballsbridge.
 The Embassy is across the road.

 If you are traveling from the city center by the DART (Dublin Area Rapid Transit) you should exit at Landsdowne Road train station.
-When you leave the station, turn left and walk through Landsdowne Road to the traffic lights at the corner of the Ballsbridge Inn Hotel (formerly Jury’s hotel & D4).
+When you leave the station, turn left and walk through Landsdowne Road to the traffic lights at the corner of the Ballsbridge Hotel.
 Turn left at the hotel – you are now on Pembroke Road.
-The Embassy is across the road about 2 minute’s walk from there.
+The Embassy is across the road about 250 meters from the hotel.

 Arriving at the Embassy